python-amazon-mws/python-amazon-mws/README.md

 # Contribute

-If you like the project, plz, contact me at commonzenpython@gmail.com (gtalk and email) and help me improve it.
+If you like the project, please, contact me at commonzenpython@gmail.com (gtalk and email) and help me improve it.